selfr-eo/braidedSP/README.md

 ## Cite braidedSP

-In case you use braidedSP in your research or work, it would be highly appreciated if you include a reference to our [Pre-Print](https://essopenarchive.org/doi/full/10.22541/essoar.174558891.16884958) or final publication in any kind of publication.
+In case you use braidedSP in your research or work, it would be highly appreciated if you include a reference to our [Publication](https://doi.org/10.1029/2025GL116488).

-Cite as: Sarah Elizabeth Franze, Simon Jakob Köhn,  Connor Chewning, Karina Nielsen.
-Braided rivers from SWOT: Water surface dynamics over multi-channel rivers.
-ESS Open Archive .
-April 25, 2025.
+Cite as:
-DOI: 10.22541/essoar.174558891.16884958/v1
+Franze, S. E., Köhn, S., Chewning, C., & Nielsen, K. (2025).
+Braided rivers from SWOT: Water surface dynamics over the multi-channel Brahmaputra river.
+Geophysical Research Letters, 52, e2025GL116488. https://doi.org/10.1029/2025GL116488